probmods/chapters/conditioning.md

 # Cognition and conditioning

 We have built up a tool set for constructing probabilistic generative models.
-These can represent knowledge about causal processes in the world: running one of these programs generates a particular outcome by sampling a "causal history" for that outcome.
+These can represent knowledge about causal processes in the world: running one of these programs generates a particular outcome by sampling a "history" for that outcome.
 However, the power of a causal model lies in the flexible ways it can be used to reason about the world.
 In the
 [last chapter](generative-models.html) we ran generative models *forward* to reason about outcomes from initial conditions.
 Generative models also enable reasoning in other directions.
- For instance, if we have a generative model in which X is the output of a process that depends on Y, for example `(define X (F Y))`, we may ask: "assuming I have observed X, how must Y have been?"
-In this section we describe how a wide variety of inferences can be made from a single generative model by *conditioning* the model on an assumed or observed fact.
+For instance, if we have a generative model in which X is the output of a process that depends on Y (say `(define X (fun Y))`) we may ask: "assuming I have observed X, how must Y have been?"
+That is we can reason *backward* from outcomes to initial conditions.
+More generally, we can make hypothetical assumptions and reason about the generative history: "assuming *something*, how must the generative model have run?"
+In this section we describe how a wide variety of such hypothetical inferences can be made from a single generative model by *conditioning* the model on an assumed or observed fact.

 Much of cognition can be understood in terms of conditional inference.
 In its most basic form, *causal attribution* is conditional inference: given some observed effects, what were the likely causes?  *Predictions* are conditional inferences in the opposite direction: given that I have observed some known cause, what are its likely effects?
 These inferences can be described by conditioning a probabilistic program that expresses a causal model, or understanding of how effects depend on causes.
 The acquisition of that causal model, or *learning*, is also conditional inference at a higher level of abstraction: given our general knowledge of how causal relations operate in the world, and some observed events in which candidate causes and effects co-occur in various ways, what specific causal relations are likely to hold between these observed variables?

 To see how the same concepts apply in a domain that is not usually thought of as causal, consider language.
 The core questions of interest in the study of natural language are all at heart conditional inference problems.
 Given beliefs about the syntactic structure of my language, and an observed sentence, what should I believe about the syntactic structure of that sentence?
 This is the *parsing* problem.
 The complementary problem of *speech production* is related: given some beliefs about the syntactic structure of my language (and beliefs about others' beliefs about that), and a particular thought I want to express, how should I encode the thought syntactically?
 Finally, the discovery or *acquisition* problem: given general knowledge about universals of grammar and some data from a particular language, what should we believe about that language's structure?
 This problem is simultaneously the problem facing the linguist and the child trying to learn a language.

-Parallel problems of conditional inference arise in visual perception, theory of mind (or intuitive psychology), and virtually every other domain of cognition.
+Parallel problems of conditional inference arise in visual perception, social cognition, and virtually every other domain of cognition.
 In visual perception, we observe an image or image sequence that is the result of rendering a three-dimensional physical scene onto our two-dimensional retinas.
-A probabilistic program can model both the physical processes at work in the world that produce natural scenes, and the imaging processes (the "graphics") that render images from scenes.  *Perception* is then conditioning this program on some observed output image and inferring the scenes most likely to have given rise to it.
+A probabilistic program can model both the physical processes at work in the world that produce natural scenes, and the imaging processes (the "graphics") that generate images from scenes.  *Perception* can then be seen as conditioning this program on some observed output image and inferring the scenes most likely to have given rise to it.

 When interacting with other people, we observe their actions, which result from a planning processes, and often want to guess their desires, beliefs, or future actions.
-Planning can be modeled as a program that take as input an agent's mental states (beliefs and desires) and produce action sequences -- typically, for a rational agent, actions that are likely to produce the agent's desired states as reliably or efficiently as possible, given the agent's beliefs.
-A rational agent can *plan* their actions by conditional inference to infer what steps would be most likely to achieve their desired state.  *Action understanding*, or interpreting an agent's observed behavior, can be expressed as conditioning a planning program (a "theory of mind") on the observed actions to infer the mental states that most likely gave rise to those actions, and to predict how the agent is likely to act in the future.
+Planning can be modeled as a program that take as input an agent's mental states (beliefs and desires) and produces action sequences---for a rational agent, these will be actions that are likely to produce the agent's desired states as reliably or efficiently as possible, given the agent's beliefs.
+A rational agent can *plan* their actions by conditional inference to infer what steps would be most likely to achieve their desired state.  *Action understanding*, or interpreting an agent's observed behavior, can be expressed as conditioning a planning program (a "theory of mind") on observed actions to infer the mental states that most likely gave rise to those actions, and to predict how the agent is likely to act in the future.

 # Hypothetical Reasoning with `query`